-In retrospective, it’s clear that Summertime announced a new era of filmmaking for the director.
-After this movie, Lean swore never to go back to a soundstage.
+In retrospective, it’s clear that Summertime announced a new era of filmmaking for director Lean.
+After this movie, Lean swore never to go back to the sound stages.
 That explains why he spent the remainder of his career making outdoorsy films.
-Fans of the director can’t agree about which period was better: the one that ended with studio-bound Hobson’s Choice (1954), or the one that began with open-air Summertime.
+Film scholars can’t agree on which period was better: the one that ended with studio-bound Hobson’s Choice (1954), or the one that began with open-air Summertime.

 Conclusions & Final Thoughts:

-Summertime holds a special place in my heart because it inspired me to travel to Venice — this a magical movie about a magical city.
-It’s also one of cinema’s best romantic movies.
+Summertime holds a special place in my heart because it inspired me to travel to Venice — this is a magical movie about a magical city.
+It’s also one of cinema’s best romantic movies — Summertime is in fact director David Lean’s favorite movie.
 The cast also includes Darren McGavin (A Christmas Story) and Isa Miranda (The Night Porter).
 Color, 100 minutes, Not Rated.